 To succeed in forming positive perceptions and securing sustainable support from customers, employees and other stakeholders – companies and their leaders need to take an integrated approach to brand and reputation management and focus on building strong and lasting character.

 “Just as character matters in people, it matters in organizations,” some say – and I couldn’t agree more.
 And while it’s a long-term effort, there are clear steps to follow:

-This type of prescriptions often feels easier said than done, but with CEO commitment, collaboration at the top of the company and staff engagement – this process is not only realistic but also healthy and inspiring for the whole organization.
+This type of prescription often feels easier said than done, but with CEO commitment, collaboration at the top of the company, and staff engagement – this process is not only realistic but also healthy and inspiring for the whole organization.

 So is corporate character yet another buzzword?
 Some will surely claim it is.
 But however you look at it, one thing is clear: just like people, organizations that are driven by their very own purpose and act with integrity win the trust and affection of those around them, and that makes them stronger.
 This is a simple fact that’s hard to dispute – and organizations of all kinds will benefit from taking note.